 Generally speaking and maybe even mildly comforting to know (then again, maybe not), the side effects of all three AIs are similar.

-The main and most often complained about side effects are: joint pain, bone loss, bone fractures, lowered libido, hair loss/thinning, weight gain, hot flashes and sleep issues to name a few.
+The most-often mentioned side effects are: joint pain, bone loss, bone fractures, lowered libido, hair loss/thinning, weight gain, hot flashes and sleep issues to name a few.
 (Yikes, do we really need more?)

 I speak from experience on this as I have had some very unsettling side effects myself.